 And in parallel, Gartner and Veracode published a survey finding that “less than 5% of IT security budgets are spent on application security”.
 An inconvenient set of competing factors indeed.

 Another stat that hit me in the gut a bit was the recent SANS Institute State of Application Security Survey finding around the prevalence of different applications role in security incidents.
-The 475 respondents admitted that their public facing web applications were the leading application type involved in a breach.
-Interestingly to note as well is that teams are also seeing applications hosted in public cloud as a top contributor to breaches.
+The 475 respondents admitted that their public facing web applications were the leading application type involved in a data breach.
+Interestingly to note as well is that teams are also seeing applications hosted in public cloud as a top contributor to data breaches.

 Source: SANS Institute

 While DoS and malware-driven events hit the news more frequently, web application attacks – going after the valuable soft underbelly of most organizations application portfolios - are crushing the exploit competition - with little expectation of a slowdown.

 Now, I’m not a big fan of scare tactics masquerading as marketing messages - a prolific approach used by many security vendors.
 But, in this case, these statistics are remarkable enough in and of themselves to deserve a discussion – not a fear-laden sermon – but a rational unpacking of the issues and implications that matter.

 So, Why Are Web Apps The #1 Source of Breaches?